 Peace of Mind for Parents – Developing Your Child’s Spatial Thinking Skills

 Research suggests that children’s early mathematics learning—including spatial-thinking skills—is related to later success in both reading and math.
 Spatial thinking involves children learning to navigate through their environment, to use maps and diagrams to solve problems, and to follow directions.
-These skills are linked to later achievement in STEAM (science, technology, engineering, arts and mathematics) fields, and these skills grow tremendously during early childhood.
+These skills are linked to later achievement in STREAM (Science, Technology, Relationships, Engineering, Arts and Mathematics) fields, and these skills grow tremendously during early childhood.
 Here are some tips for supporting your child’s spatial thinking!

 Play Fun Spatial-Thinking Activities!